jackyzha0/quartz/content/notes/think-writing.md

 - soft vs hard fork
 	- soft: different states of the same blochain that coexist and are eventually reconnected
 	- hard: a complete separate copy of a blockchain
+- How will the blockchain be funded?
+Maybe I need to consider this.
+- Blockchain as a service?